-Mumbai Office: Windsor, 6th Floor, Office No-604, CST Road, Kalina, Santacruz (East), Mumbai - 4000

-Pune Office: GDA House, Plot No. 85, Bhusari Colony (Right), Paud Road, Pune - 411 038,
+Mumbai Office: Windsor, 6th Floor, Office No-604, CST Road, Kalina, Santacruz (East), Mumbai - 40008 Phone: +91 22 3512 3184; Email: chetan.sapre@gdaca.com Pune Office: GDA House, Plot No. 85, Bhusari Colony (Right), Paud Road, Pune - 411 038, Phone: +91 20 6680 7200; Email - audit@gdaca.com.

-- Estimation of behavioural life; - Determining macro-economic factors impacting credit quality of receivables; - Estimation of losses for loan products with no/ minimal historical defaults.

-Additional considerations on account of COVID-19
+ed Acco

+G. D. Apte & Co.
+Chartered Accountants
-Given the unique nature of the pandemic and the extent of its economic impact which depends on future developments including governmental and regulatory the Company's measures and responses thereto, the actual credit loss can be different than that being estimated.
-In view of such high degree of management's judgement involved in estimation of ECL. accentuated bv the COVID-19 pandemic and related events, it is a key audit matter.

-- Tested the ECL model, including assumptions and underlying computation.
-Assessed the floor/ minimum rates of provisioning applied by the Company for loan products with inadequate historical defaults - Tested assumptions used by the management in determining the overlay for macro-economic factors (including COVID-19 pandemic). - Assessed disclosures included in the financial statements in respect of expected credit losses including the specific disclosures made with regards to the impact of COVID-19 on ECL estimation.

-2. Sales / Assignment of Financial Assets

-- Read and assessed the Company's accounting policies for computation and accounting of sales / assignment of loan portfolios as per the provisions of Ind AS 109. - Read and assessed the contracts entered by the Company for sale/assignment to verify the gains/ losses on the transactions. - Verified the procedures followed by the company while carrying out the sale/assignment. - Verification of confirmation and fair valuation of Security receipts.
+10 - 10 - 10 - 10 - 10 - 10 - 10 - 10 - Chartered Accountants Deter factor of rec Estima productional account of Given the pandemic economic future governme measures responses loss can be estimated degree of involved accentuat ical defaults. al considerations on of COVID-19 e unique nature of the c and the extent of its impact which depends on developments including ental and regulatory and the Company's s thereto, the actual credit be different than that being d.
+In view of such high management's judgement in estimation of ECL, ced by the COVID-19 c and related events, it is a AAA Tested the ECL model, including assumptions and underlying computation.
+Assessed the floor/ minimum rates of provisioning applied by the Company for loan products with inadequate historical defaults Tested assumptions used by the management in determining the overlay for macro-economic factors (including COVID- 19 pandemic).
+Assessed disclosures included in the financial statements in respect of expected credit losses including the specific disclosures made with regards to the impact of COVID-19 on ECL estimation.
+2. Sales / Assets Assignment of Financial Read and assessed the Company's accounting policies for computation and accounting of sales / assignment of loan portfolios as per the provisions of Ind AS 109.
+Read and assessed the contracts entered by the Company for sale/assignment to verify the gains/ losses on the transactions.
+Verified the procedures followed by the company while carrying out the A valuation of Security receipts.

-Mumbai Office: Windsor, 6th Floor, Office No-604, CST Road, Kalina, Santacruz (East), Mumbai - 400098

-Pune Office: GDA House, Plot No. 85, Bhusari Colony (Right), Paud Road, Pune - 411 038,
+Mumbai Office: Windsor, 6th Floor, Office No-604, CST Road, Kalina, Santacruz (East), Mumbai - 400098 Phone: +91 22 3512 3184; Email: chetan.sapre@gdaca.com Pune Office: GDA House, Plot No. 85, Bhusari Colony (Right), Paud Road, Pune - 411 038, Phone: +91 20 6680 7200; Email - audit@gdaca.com.